0shaurya/mathular-theme/pages/calculus1/limit_properties.md

 menuSubs:
 - title: Limit Properties
   index: 2
-excerpt: "An excerpt is used as the page description and can be up to 160 characters long..."
+excerpt: "There are numerous properties for limits that make them useful and easier to calculate.
+Learn them here."
 terms:
   - ['Direct Substitution', 'A method for solving limits that involves plugging in the limiting value for the variable and solving.
 This method always works, except in certain specific scenarios.']
 ---